anoop5i/awesome-webdriver-java/README.md

 # awesome-webdriver-java
-A curated list of Java libraries to help to build the WebDriver test automation framework
+A list of some popular frameworks and libraries used in Java WebDriver world.

 ### Frameworks
 * [Serenity BDD](http://www.thucydides.info/#/) - A popular WebDriver framework which helps to eliminate lots of boilerplate code.
 * [Selenide](https://selenide.org/) - A fluent style framework with powerful jquery like selectors and with builtin proxy.
 * [WebDriverExtensions](https://github.com/webdriverextensions/webdriverextensions) - Built on top of Selenium/WebDriver to make your tests more readable, reusable and maintainable by combining the Page Object Pattern and Bot Pattern.
 * [Arquillian Graphene](http://arquillian.org/arquillian-graphene/) - Robust Functional Tests leveraging WebDriver with flavour of neat AJAX-ready API.
+* [SeleniumQuery](https://github.com/seleniumQuery/seleniumQuery) - jQuery-like cross-driver interface in Java for Selenium WebDriver

 ### Assertions
 * [JUnit](https://junit.org) - A unit testing framework.